 How to Start With Some Basic Nose Work

+When starting out with nose work I recommend staying indoors since it’s a lot less distracting.
 Your dog should have a good stay command and reliable recall in place before you begin.

 To start the game have your dog stay at a given location.
 While he’s watching you go place a bit of food or his favorite toy at the other end of the room.
 When you give the cue to release your dog tell him to “find it.”
 After a few repetitions he’ll know what you’re expecting him to do.